 Last financial year, both Microsoft and AWS spent over 10 billion dollars in R&D. This includes the constant updating and automation of their public cloud platforms.
 Now, this is great, but how do we get this level of automation within our data centres.
 The public cloud is now available for the local data centre via either Microsoft Azure Stack or AWS outposts.
 These offerings provide a locally hosted platform that provides that same cloud portal experience for your internal users.
 While these offerings have been available for a while, there has been limited uptake as again they were compared to the cost of a converged or hyper-converged offering and as they are more expensive for the same amount of CPU/memory/Storage they get overlooked.
 The value is in the automation and cloud portal access that is provided and constantly updated.
 As organisations explore this journey into automation these offerings are going to become more popular.
 They are still not at the level where we will see these offerings become the only solution within the local data centre, but they will co-exist with local HCI stacks and services, and provide the ability to selectively place workloads in the various environments.

 Now is the time to be discussing with your organisation what their plans are for digital transformation.
 The data centre needs to be prepared for the new workloads and dynamic requests and this can only be achieved by automation and hybrid cloud.
 Data#3 can assist in this journey with various assessments and the goal is to develop a gap analysis of where the current data centre is now and what tasks, software and hardware is required to achieve the modern data centre.

-Tags: Public Cloud, Cloud, Private Cloud, JuiceIT, Microsoft Azure, Data Centre, Storage, Software-defined Networks (SDN), Digital Transformation, Backup, Hyper-converged Infrastructure (HCI), JuiceIT 2019, Citrix XenApp
+Tags: Public Cloud, Cloud, Private Cloud, JuiceIT, Microsoft Azure, Data Centre, Storage, Digital Transformation, Backup, Software-defined Networking (SD-WAN), Hyper-converged Infrastructure (HCI), JuiceIT 2019, Citrix XenApp